b9check/CS140E-Bare-Metal-Splatting/gsplat/README.md

 - **Convert from PLY** (the format available from trained 3DGS models online) with `ply_to_gsplat.py`.
 This bakes the spherical harmonics down to a single RGB color and drops all other SH coefficients.

 ## Pipeline Overview

+See [Steps.md](Steps.md) for a detailed walkthrough of the rendering pipeline with equations.

 1. **Load** — Read `.gsplat` binary into a Gaussian array.
 2. **Preprocess** (per Gaussian, per frame) — For each Gaussian: